Trinity Tweed Kit

 Features

 What differentiates our kits from others is part quality, fit, documentation and support.
-This is a full kit with custom Heyboer transformers, tubes and vintage chrome chassis printed on both front and rear.
+This is a kit with Components, Custom Heyboer transformers and vintage chrome chassis printed on both front and rear.
+Tubes Not Included.
 We supply quality parts.
 Switchcraft Jacks; Carling Switches; Belton tube sockets; Carbon Comp resistors; Orange drop type capacitors; 22 gauge General cable hook-up wire; pre-twisted heater wire; Belden coax cable; Thick 1/8″ GP03 eyelet board material, not the thinner eyelet board stuff.
 The chrome stainless-steel chassis with printed white lettering on front and rear looks pretty well stock from the outside but it’s built old school and looks and sounds vintage Deluxe!

 Also included is our custom built Heyboer transformer set.
 The Power Transformer is a High Current design and the OT is based on the Original Fender #108 design with 8 ohm speaker tap.